Arudjreis/awesome-security-GRC/README.md

 Some of us work for SaaS companies (me! :bowtie:), financial services, healthcare, government, retail and a dozen other industries.
 Scope, budget, stakeholders and degrees of resentment can vary but there's a solid foundation common to most of us (let's say about 80%).

 So I thought, why not build a knowledge management platform...
-I know it's a GitHub repo but that makes my endeavour sound a lot more serious and technical than it actually is.
+I know it's a GitHub repo but that makes my endeavor sound a lot more serious and technical than it actually is.
 I just thought content curation lists were amazing and that we should have one!

 This is GitHub which means, Pull Requests are more than welcome!
 Nothing here is gospel, definitions are often subject to debates and heated discussions on LinkedIn and everyone has a different opinion on G, R and C (hatred for C is probably consensual IMHO).